briocodes/briocodes/README.md

 * An enthusiastic Software Engineer, specialized in **Android Development**, with a passion for building scalable Mobile Apps.

 * Mostly working with: Java • Android • Kotlin • Firebase.
-* Passionate about Open Source and community contributions.
+* Passionate about Open Source and community contributions, and exploring full stack development with Java.
 * Constantly learning to become a better version of myself.
 * Fun fact: In love with Piano and Guitar.